xyjiang970/xyjiang970.github.io/resume/resume.md

 • Advised on technical audits of client sites, improving average page speed of each site by at least 10%.

-• Assisted in building page speed measurement tool in Google Sheets, tracking Google Core Web Vitals automatically.
+• Assisted with building page speed measurement tool in Google Sheets, tracking Google Core Web Vitals automatically.

 • Built real-time reports in Google Data Studio with Account Managers, decreasing time spent on monthly reports.